Bow Size Chart & Calculator — What Size Bow Do I Need?

 Alternative 70 inches (more forgiving, slightly slower)

-Riser (if ILF takedown) 25" riser + medium limbs = 68" bow
+Riser (if ILF takedown) 25" riser + short limbs = 68" bow

 A 68" recurve is the most versatile size - fits 80% of adult archers perfectly.
 Suitable for Olympic recurve, barebow, and hunting recurve setups.